X

 Thank you.

 Thank you.
-The next question comes from the line of Aditya Mongoya from Kotak Institutional Equities.
+The next question comes from the line of Aditya Mongia from Kotak Institutional Equities.
 Please go ahead.

 Aditya Mongia

-Everyone and thank you for the opportunity.
-My first question was more on the outside business.
-I wanted to check.
-This is our discussion with customers.
-How much of our full capacity already would have a customer obviously pending clearances but already would having would be having a customer today.
+Hi, good afternoon everyone and thank you for the opportunity.
+My first question was more on the OSAT business.
+I wanted to check basis our discussions with customers, how much of our full capacity already would have a customer — obviously, pending clearances, already would be having a customer today?

 Amar Kaul

-It’S a percentage I think about one third of the capacity is our the collaboration with Renesauce so they have that’s part of agreement so they will pick it up and a lot of discussion going on and with multiple agencies and I think longest lead time we see is auto industry because it’s not easy to get those approvals so that takes a bit of time.
+As a percentage, I think about one-third of the capacity is the collaboration with Renesas.
+So they have — that’s part of the agreement.
+So they will pick it up, and there are a lot of discussion going on with multiple agencies.
+And I think longest lead time we see is auto industry because it’s not easy to get those approvals.
+So that takes a bit of time.
 So it’s a combination of multiple types of customers that we have right now going on.

 Aditya Mongia

-And just a clarification over here you put a segmental loss when the company looks a segmental loss in the semiconductor segment is it all linked to the design business or are some cost linked to OSAT also getting expensed out, if you can provide a breaker would be useful for us to understand the underlying design business better.
+And just a clarification over here.
+When you book a segmental loss — when the Company books a segmental loss in the Semiconductor segment, is it all linked to the design business?
+Or are some costs linked to OSAT also getting expensed out?
+If you can provide a breakup would be useful for us to understand the underlying design business better.

 Amar Kaul

-I think both are separate because design is the exito which I think the board meeting already happened.
-So I’m not worried about Exero because that’s already we committed about $64 million we’ll do for the year.
-How much?
-50, 55, 56 million I think should do that and I’m very sure with that she’ll be able to break even so we don’t have to really fund that.
-CG70 is like a startup, so I think it’s going to take some time till you see that it starts making money.
+No, I think both are separate because design is the Axiro, which I think the Board meeting already happened.
+So I’m not worried about Axiro because that’s already — we committed about $64 million we’ll do for the year.
+How much? $55 million, $56 million, I think should do that.
+And I’m very sure with that we should be able to breakeven, so we don’t have to really fund that.
+CG Semi, it’s like a start-up.
+So I think it’s going to take some time till you see that it starts making money.
 So it’s investment for the future.
-So you cannot expect that from day one it will start making money and we are prepared for that.
+So you cannot expect that from day one, it will start making money.
+And we are prepared for that.

 Aditya Mongia